Ghost Stories (Coldplay album)

-Ghost Stories is the sixth studio album by British rock band Coldplay.
-Co-produced by the band with Paul Epworth along with returning Mylo Xyloto producers Dan Green and Rik Simpson, it was released by Parlophone on 16 May 2014.
-The album was released by Atlantic Records in North America on 19 May 2014.
-It is the first album by the band in North America under Atlantic, after Coldplay were transferred from Capitol Records in 2013, following the purchase of EMI and its assets by the Universal Music Group in 2012, which required the sale of Parlophone to Warner Music Group.
+Ghost Stories is the sixth studio album by the British rock band Coldplay.
+It was released on 19 May 2014 by Parlophone in the United Kingdom and Atlantic in the United States.
+Co-produced by the group along with Paul Epworth and Mylo Xyloto collaborators Dan Green and Rik Simpson, it was their first album to be distributed by Atlantic in North America, as Coldplay were transferred from Capitol after Universal Music purchased EMI in 2012, a transaction which required the sale of Parlophone to Warner Music.